On this page I will be posting some of the reading tests I use with my students.

 - Reading_Competency Test by Dr. Partick Groff.
 This is an Informal Reading Inventory that will give you a good estimate of your students’ reading abilities through sixth-grade.

 - Miller Word Identification Assessment: MWIA I & MWIA II.
 This is the test I give for artificially induced whole-word dyslexia.
 This test is indispensable.
+Here is my 2016 MWIA Revision that uses Dolch List Sight Words in place of Dr. Seuss words.

 - Alphabet_Letter_Recognition_Test.
 This is a simple, yet very important test.
 A student’s ability to recognize and write the letters of the alphabet is an excellent predictor of later reading ability.
 The appalling lack of good handwriting instruction in today’s classrooms becomes apparent very quickly with this test.